-Here's an easy recipe for making fish stock, which will really make this fish chowder amazing and is definitely worth the additional steps.
+Here's an easy recipe for making fish stock, which will really make this fish chowder amazing.
+You can make it using the bones from the fish you got for the chowder, and it's definitely worth the additional steps.

 Prep Time: 10 minutes